Hodgkin lymphoma

 How is Hodgkin lymphoma diagnosed?

-Your doctor will ask about your symptoms and do a physical examination.
-They will examine the lymph nodes in your neck, underarms and groin.
+Your doctor will ask about your symptoms and examine you.
+They will check the lymph nodes in your neck, underarms and groin.

-Hodgkin lymphoma is confirmed with a biopsy, where a sample of the affected lymph tissue is tested.
-The sample is examined under a microscope, which can show if there are cancer cells.
-Sometimes a biopsy is done after an ultrasound scan.
+Hodgkin lymphoma is confirmed with a biopsy.
+This is where a sample of the affected lymph tissue is tested.
+The sample is examined under a microscope to look for cancer cells.

 - blood tests